02developer/yapper/README.md

 ## Moving Forward
 - [ ] I plan to remove the 100 character limit for user interactions in the game.
 - [ ] I plan to improve the character art in the game (still learning how to make Pixel art).
-Meanwhile, the DALL-E images are serving as placeholders
+Meanwhile, the DALL-E images are serving as placeholders.
 - [ ] Release versions of this app for Linux and Windows.
 (Maybe even develop an Android Version of this app in the future).
 - [ ] I would like to add sound-effects to the game
 - [ ] I Would also like to add more avatars for the doctor and patient (allow user to select an avatar for the doctor)